thailyn/RimWorld-SanguophageTweaks/README.md

 ## Adding and Removing the Mod

-You can add this mod to an existing playthrough without any issues.
-I expect you could get some one-time errors if you remove the mod, and I would recommend not having any of this mod's operations queued up or in progress when you do so.
+Adding this mod to an existing save is fine.

+For removing it, I expect you could get some one-time errors, and I would recommend not having any of this mod's operations queued up or in progress when you do so.
+Otherwise, it should be fine.

 ## Links